Kimmuie/GetOperate/README.md

 </div>
 <br>

 You can take a look at [getOperate](https://getoperate.com/) workflow.
-Currently developer of this workflow is [Mr. Prayong Nooyen](https://www.linkedin.com/in/prayong/), he is also my mentor of internship.
+Currently developer of this workflow is [Mr. Prayong Nooyen](https://www.linkedin.com/in/prayong/), he is also my mentor of this internship.

 ###  Participated Contributions / Website Interface
 <div>